aniket-mish/tags/README.md

 # Emoai is an AI system that detects emotions from the text

 I'm building an ML service that detects emotions.
-The motivation behind this project is to learn about distributed ways of training and serving ML models, Ray framework, MLOps best practices, and LLMs 😜.
+The motivation behind this project is to learn about distributed ways of training and serving ML models, Ray framework, MLOps best practices, and LLMs.
 I'm using Gradio as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc.

 Understanding distributed systems is one of the most important skills that a developer needs.
 I have previously worked on a project [Distributed ML System](https://github.com/aniket-mish/distributed-ml-system) in which I used Kubernetes to train, tune and serve the AI workloads.